What is the NIHR Academy Mentoring Programme?

 The programme is currently open to:

-- Mentees: NIHR Academy Members who hold an NIHR postdoctoral award and/or hold a postdoctoral position and are based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.
+- Mentees: NIHR Academy Members, at least two years, who hold an NIHR postdoctoral award and/or hold a postdoctoral position and are based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.
 You will need to have a minimum of six months remaining on your postdoctoral funding or NIHR personal award from the close of applications of the mentoring programme.